WAPOR 76th Annual Conference

 Available Paper Awards

-Submission: For the two prizes above, the author(s) will have had their abstract accepted for presentation to the WAPOR 75th Annual Conference.
-Authors will then submit their completed papers electronically by the deadline to be announced at a later date.
-Entries are expected to be approximately 15 to 25 pages in length and may have multiple authors.
-All authors on an entry must meet the eligibility requirements for the award.
+Submission: For the prizes above, the author(s) will have had their abstract accepted for presentation to the WAPOR 76th Annual Conference.
+Authors will then submit their full papers electronically (send to email@example.com) by the deadline of June 30, 2023.
+Entries are expected to be approximately 15 to 25 pages in length, font Times New Roman 12, double-spaced.
+References citation format: APA.
+Lengthy tables or other statistical calculations (over 1 page length) should be included in an appendix.
+The appendix is not counted towards the overall paper length.
+The paper may have multiple authors; all authors on an entry must meet the eligibility requirements for the award.

 A panel of researchers from WAPOR’s membership–drawn from the academic, government, and commercial sectors–will judge submissions.
 Competitors will be notified of a decision prior to the start of the annual conference.
 The committees reserve the right not to give an award.

 - Helen Dinerman Award: Given since 1981, this award honors particularly significant contributions to survey research methodology.
 The award, presented annually to an individual or individuals, is in memory of Helen Dinerman’s scientific achievements over three decades of public opinion research.
-Recent recipients of the award include Takashi Inoguchi, Mitchell Seligson, Juan Díez Nicolás, and Michael Traugott.
+Recent recipients of the award include Takashi Inoguchi, Mitchell Seligson, Juan Díez Nicolás, Michael Traugott, and Christian Haerpfer.

 - Robert M. Worcester Prize: Given for the previous year’s outstanding paper contributed to the International Journal of Public Opinion Research.
 An award committee appointed by the WAPOR council, with input from the IJPOR editorial board, selects the winning article.
 The award is given at the award ceremony at the WAPOR annual conference.
 This prize was endowed by Sir Robert Worcester.
 Sir Robert was president of WAPOR from 1983-1984.